BlogRenting in Colombia

 ❓ What is the maximum deposit I can charge?

 According to Law 820, the maximum deposit is equivalent to two months' rent.
-You can't charge more.
+You cannot charge more.
 This money must be returned at the end of the contract if the tenant leaves no debts or damages.

 ❓ What contract should I use to rent?

-Publish your property and find a good tenant
+List your property and find a good tenant

 Colombia Move is the coolest option if you want to reach both Colombians and foreigners, without intermediaries or hidden costs.
-Publish your apartment, house, room, or office in minutes and start receiving real requests.
+List your apartment, house, room, or office in minutes and start receiving real requests.

 Comments